veysiadn/IgHEtherCATImplementation/README.md

     $ sudo /etc/init.d/ethercat start
     $ dmesg

+ -> If you want to start ethercat from terminal directly without changing directory  you can create symbolic link:

+     $ sudo ln -s /etc/init.d/ethercat /usr/local/bin/ethercatctl

+ -> And now you can test it.

+    $ sudo ethercatctl start

 after this command you should see something like this :

 [ 2038.604876] EtherCAT: Master driver 1.5.2 334c34cfd2e5